JonathanM2ndoza/Ansible/README.md

 ![Screenshot](/Prtsc/Ansible_2.png)

-### Configure your host to access with ssh
+### Configure your host to access with ssh (Managed Node)

-See file commands.txt
+For help see file commands.txt

 ![Screenshot](/Prtsc/Ansible_3.png)